Fire and Life Safety Policies

 Pet/Animal Policy

 The College has established strict policies regarding the presence of pets and animals on campus.
-With the exception of small fish, service animals, and approved emotional support animals (ESAs), the College prohibits any student from bringing or keeping pets or animals of any kind in student residences or any administrative, service, or academic building.
-Students who need to request an accommodation for an ESA in campus housing should contact the Office of Residence Life.
+With the exception of small fish in a 10 gallon tank or less, service animals, and approved emotional support animals (ESAs), the College prohibits any student from bringing or keeping pets or animals of any kind in student residences or any administrative, service, or academic building.
+Students who need to request an accommodation for an ESA in campus housing should should refer to the section in the student handbook for Accommodations and Support.
 When individuals are found in alleged violation of the pet policy the situation will be documented and referred to the student conduct process, and will be given 48 hours to remove the animal from campus.
 It is the responsibility of the individual to provide proof to the Director of Residence Life or their designee, that the pet has been removed; Campus Safety and Residence Life will also re-inspect the room to ensure compliance.
 If the animal has not been removed within 48 hours, the information will be added to the incident report.
 The Office of Campus Safety in partnership with Residence Life will arrange (with or without notice) to remove from the campus animals that are in violation of policy.
 Should external assistance be used to remove an animal, the owner will be responsible for any cost incurred.
 Any damage or repairs arising from animals being brought onto or kept on campus by students will be charged to the student.

 Animals of unknown ownership roaming loose on the campus will be taken to the local animal shelter.
 Dogs temporarily brought onto the campus by residents, employees, or visitors must be in the full control of their owner or other custodian.
 All dogs are to be on a leash at all times.
 Under no circumstances are dogs allowed to run loose or to be tied to buildings, handrails, trees, bicycle racks, or other objects.
 Concerns for animal well being should be brought to the attention of Campus Safety.